54Hex/Introduction-Swift/README.md

 # Introduction App

-Not really an introduction app, more like an in-depth introduction about myself and some andimations...
+Not really an introduction app, more like an in-depth introduction about myself and some animations...

 -
 The Introduction app is an activity from the Swift Accelerator Programme